antonioIannotta/LSS-documentation/docs/design.md

   <figcaption>Parking slot package entities</figcaption>
 </figure>
 <br/>
-In the above UML Class Diagram there are multiple entities used to represent the parking slot.
-This is identified by an `id` and contains information about its position and its state (whether it's occupied or not).
+In the above UML Class Diagram there are multiple entities used to represent the parking slot, which is identified by an `id` and contains information about its position and its state (whether it is occupied or not).

 <figure align="center">
   <img src="https://github.com/antonioiannotta/LSS-documentation/blob/main/design/entities_parking_slot.png?raw=true"/>
   <figcaption>User package entities</figcaption>
 </figure>
 <br/>
 In the above UML Class Diagram there are several classes used to represent the user.
-In particular:
+Specifically:

 * **User**: a user registered in the system;
 * **NewUser**: a new user to be added in the system;
-* **UserCredentials**: the credentials to be used to login in the system;
+* **UserCredentials**: the credentials to be used to log in to the system;
 * **AuthState**: whether an user is currently logged in or not.

 <br/>